Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 If you noticed that the cluster #2 does not exist in the last table it is just because we created a cluster with no quotes in it by mistake... if yu didn't notice it, this is not so important.

 ## BERT
 Where we find it
 Did we modify it ?
 Write about internal preprocessing

 ## First results
+We present here the different results: the "proof-of-concept" classification, followed by the 20 classes classification, and an extra step ;)

+#### Proof-of-concept
-After having feed the classifier with the quotes clustered following the 4-classes table, and trained it for 20 minutes, we get the following results:
+After having fed the classifier with the quotes classified following the 4-classes table, and trained it for 20 minutes, we get the following results:

 <figure>
     <p align="center">